Clint Steindl

 2017/18

-Perth were able to re-sign Grand Final MVP Bryce Cotton but lost two-time Club MVP Casey Prather, who was unable to commit to the Wildcats season due to pursuing NBA opportunities.
-Perth would sign Devondrick Walker in the meantime, leaving Prather with no place on the roster after he had exhausted his NBA options.
-Walker then suffered a foot injury during the pre-season and Perth were forced to replace him with JP Tokoto.
-Other changes to the roster included Derek Cooke Jr replacing Jameel McKay and Lucas Walker stepping up from a training player role to a full-time squad member in place of the retired Shawn Redhage.
+Perth successfully re-signed Grand Final MVP Bryce Cotton but lost two-time Club MVP Casey Prather, who pursued NBA opportunities and was unable to commit to the Wildcats’ season.
+Perth signed Devondrick Walker to fill the void, though Walker suffered a foot injury during the pre-season.
+This prompted the team to replace him with JP Tokoto.
+Other roster changes included Derek Cooke Jr replacing Jameel McKay and Lucas Walker moving up from a training player role to a full-time squad member in place of the retired Shawn Redhage.

-The Wildcats then started the season with a 10–3 record, which included Hire playing his 200th game for Perth (becoming the 11th Wildcat to reach the mark) before missing five games due to a low-grade calf strain.
-Hire’s injury coincided with Perth dropped to 13–9 by mid-January.
+The Wildcats started the season with a 10–3 record, including a milestone 200th game for Greg Hire (who became the 11th Wildcat to reach the mark) before he was sidelined for five games due to a low-grade calf strain.
+Hire’s injury coincided with the team’s slide to a 13–9 record by mid-January.

-Steindl join the team a few games into the season and see limited playing opportunities, averaging 2.8 points, 1.3 rebounds, and 0.3 assists.
+Steindl joined the team partway through the season, seeing limited playing time and averaging 2.8 points, 1.3 rebounds, and 0.3 assists.

-On the eve of their finals campaign, Martin was named the league’s Best Defensive Player, earning the honour for a record-breaking sixth time.
-Tokoto (15.4 points, 5.9 rebounds, 2.8 assists, and 1.7 steals) earned a spot on the All-NBL Second Team, and Cotton (19.8 points, 3.0 rebounds, 3.1 assists, and 1.3 steals) was selected to the All-NBL first team, as well as being named league MVP, becoming just the third Wildcat to win the award after Paul Rogers (2000) and Kevin Lisch (2012).
+As the finals approached, Martin was named the league’s Best Defensive Player for a record-breaking sixth time.
+Tokoto (15.4 points, 5.9 rebounds, 2.8 assists, 1.7 steals) earned a spot on the All-NBL Second Team, and Cotton (19.8 points, 3.0 rebounds, 3.1 assists, 1.3 steals) was selected for the All-NBL First Team and was named league MVP, joining Paul Rogers (2000) and Kevin Lisch (2012) as the third Wildcat to win the prestigious award.

 2018/19

-During the off-season, Perth re-signed star Bryce Cotton (three-year deal), while also adding Nick Kay and Mitch Norton (both via Illawarra), former Wildcats big man Tom Jervis (via Brisbane), and new import Terrico White (via Korea).
-These signings led to the departures of Lucas Walker, Jarrod Kenny, and Dexter Kernich-Drew, who all signed with Cairns.
-Perth also elevated four-year development player Rhys Vague to the full-time roster.
+Perth re-signed Bryce Cotton to a three-year deal during the off-season and added Nick Kay and Mitch Norton (from Illawarra), former Wildcat Tom Jervis (from Brisbane), and new import Terrico White (from Korea).
+These signings led to the departures of Lucas Walker, Jarrod Kenny, and Dexter Kernich-Drew, who joined Cairns.
+Rhys Vague was promoted to the full-time roster after four years as a development player.

-The team traveled to the United States for two pre-season games against NBA teams Utah Jazz and Denver Nuggets.
-They suffered a heavy (130–72) loss to the Jazz in their first match, which Coach Trevor Gleeson cited as the catalyst for the season’s success.
-In their second game, they narrowly lost (96–88) to the Denver Nuggets, gaining valuable experience that set the tone for the season.
+The Wildcats traveled to the United States for pre-season games against NBA teams Utah Jazz and Denver Nuggets.
+They suffered a heavy loss (130–72) to the Jazz, but Coach Trevor Gleeson believed it served as the catalyst for the team’s eventual success.
+They then narrowly lost to Denver (96–88), gaining valuable experience.

-Perth started the season strongly, boasting a (10–1) record.
-However, the team’s momentum was disrupted when captain Damian Martin (5.4 points, 3.6 rebounds, 3.9 assists, and 1.6 steals) suffered a right calf tear, sidelining him for six games.
-Compounding the issue, Angus Brandt (8.0 points, 5.5 rebounds, and 1.2 assists) missed three games in November due to an ankle injury sustained while playing for the Australian Boomers.
-These setbacks led to a downturn in form, and by mid-January, the Wildcats had lost eight of their next ten games, bringing their record to (12–9).
+Perth started the season with a dominant 10–1 record but was hit by injuries.
+Captain Damian Martin (5.4 points, 3.6 rebounds, 3.9 assists, 1.6 steals) suffered a right calf tear, sidelining him for six games.
+Angus Brandt (8.0 points, 5.5 rebounds, 1.2 assists) also missed three games in November due to an ankle injury.
+These setbacks led to a dip in form, and by mid-January, Perth’s record had fallen to 12–9 after losing eight of their last ten games.

-Perth was led by Bryce Cotton (21.8 points, 4.0 rebounds, 3.8 assists, and 1.4 steals), who was both the league’s MVP and leading scorer, and Nick Kay (14.7 points, 8.5 rebounds, 3.0 assists, and 1.2 steals), who delivered the best season of his career.
-Both players earned a selection to the All-NBL First Team.
-Despite battling injuries in the first half, Terrico White (17.0 points, 4.2 rebounds, and 2.4 assists) emerged as a key contributor by season’s end.
+Perth’s star players were Bryce Cotton (21.8 points, 4.0 rebounds, 3.8 assists, 1.4 steals), who was both the league MVP and leading scorer, and Nick Kay (14.7 points, 8.5 rebounds, 3.0 assists, 1.2 steals), who delivered the best season of his career.
+Both players earned spots on the All-NBL First Team.
+Despite battling injuries early in the season, Terrico White (17.0 points, 4.2 rebounds, 2.4 assists) emerged as a key contributor by season’s end.

-Clint Steindl (6.9 points, 2.1 rebounds, and 0.6 assists) would play a much larger role this season, appearing in 34 games and playing a crucial role as a sharpshooter off the bench.
-Steindl’s standout performances included 16 points (4-5 three-pointers) against Brisbane Bullets on 13 January 2019, 15 points (5-6 three-pointers) against New Zealand Breakers on 20 January 2019, and 12 points (4-7 three-pointers) against Sydney Kings on 29 December 2018.
-Over the course of the season, he shot 41 percent from the three-point line, achieving the unusual feat of scoring at a higher rate than his 40 percent from the two-point area.
+Clint Steindl (6.9 points, 2.1 rebounds, 0.6 assists) had a much larger role this season, playing in 34 games and becoming a crucial sharpshooter off the bench.
+Steindl’s standout performances included scoring 16 points (4-5 three-pointers) against Brisbane Bullets on 13 January 2019, 15 points (5-6 three-pointers) against New Zealand Breakers on 20 January 2019, and 12 points (4-7 three-pointers) against Sydney Kings on 29 December 2018.
+Throughout the season, Steindl shot 41% from the three-point line, impressively shooting better from deep than his 40% from two-point range.

-Perth went on to face Brisbane in the semi-finals, where Bryce Cotton (19 points, 2 rebounds, and 10 assists) and Terrico White (24 points, 3 rebounds, and 1 assist) led the team to a Game 1 win (89–59), and Clint Steindl (11 points, 3 rebounds) contributed valuable shooting off the bench, helping to stretch the floor and open up the offense.
-Cameron Gliddon (18 points and 4 rebounds) finished as Brisbane’s top scorer.
-In Game 2 (84–79), Terrico White (24 points and 3 rebounds) led Perth in scoring, Bryce Cotton (19 points and 10 assists) recorded his first career double-double, and Steindl (5 points, 2 rebounds) also made a solid contribution.
-Despite strong efforts from Lamar Patterson (19 points, 5 rebounds, 4 assists, and 3 steals) and Matthew Hodgson (15 points and 2 blocks), Brisbane couldn’t stop Perth from advancing to the Grand Final to face Melbourne.
+In the semi-finals, Perth faced Brisbane.
+In Game 1 (89–59), Bryce Cotton (19 points, 2 rebounds, 10 assists) and Terrico White (24 points, 3 rebounds, 1 assist) led the Wildcats to victory, with Steindl (11 points, 3 rebounds) contributing key shooting to stretch the floor.
+Cameron Gliddon (18 points, 4 rebounds) was Brisbane’s top scorer.
+In Game 2 (84–79), White (24 points, 3 rebounds) led Perth in scoring, Cotton (19 points, 10 assists) posted his first career double-double, and Steindl (5 points, 2 rebounds) made solid contributions, sending Perth to the Grand Final against Melbourne.

-Once into the Grand Final series, Perth faced reigning champions Melbourne United.
-In Game 1 of the Grand Final series (81-71), Perth secured a hard-fought victory despite Bryce Cotton (10 points, 8 rebounds, and 8 assists) being shut down offensively by Melbourne’s defense.
-The Wildcats’ win was powered by performances from Terrico White (19 points, 8 rebounds, and 3 assists) and Clint Steindl (9 points, 3 rebounds), who provided critical three-point shooting off the bench.
-Melbourne’s offense was led by Casper Ware (19 points, 5 rebounds, and 4 assists) and Chris Goulding (15 points and 2 assists).
+In the Grand Final series, Perth faced reigning champions Melbourne United.
+Game 1 (81-71) was a hard-fought win for Perth, despite Cotton (10 points, 8 rebounds, 8 assists) being limited offensively.
+White (19 points, 8 rebounds, 3 assists) and Steindl (9 points, 3 rebounds) provided crucial performances, including key three-point shooting.
+Melbourne’s top scorers were Casper Ware (19 points, 5 rebounds, 4 assists) and Chris Goulding (15 points, 2 assists).

-The loss prompted coach Trevor Gleeson to make several adjustments, which led to Perth dominating Game 3 (95-67).
-Terrico White (31 points and 7 rebounds) and Bryce Cotton (27 points, 4 rebounds, and 10 assists) were unstoppable, combining for 58 points and nearly outscoring Melbourne by themselves, while Steindl (8 points, 2 rebounds) provided key three-point shooting to help stretch the floor.
-For Melbourne, DJ Kennedy (13 points and 10 rebounds) and David Barlow (13 points and 5 rebounds) were the only bright spots.
+In Game 3 (95-67), Perth dominated with White (31 points, 7 rebounds) and Cotton (27 points, 4 rebounds, 10 assists) combining for 58 points, nearly outscoring Melbourne by themselves.
+Steindl (8 points, 2 rebounds) provided key shooting to stretch the floor.
+Melbourne’s Kennedy (13 points, 10 rebounds) and Barlow (13 points, 5 rebounds) were the only bright spots.

-In the deciding Game 4 (97-84), Perth clinched the title with another strong showing from Bryce Cotton (28 points, 3 rebounds, 4 assists, and 4 steals) and Terrico White (20 points and 8 rebounds), with Steindl (7 points, 2 rebounds) contributing valuable minutes off the bench to help secure the victory.
-Despite the best efforts from Casper Ware (18 points, 5 rebounds, and 4 assists) and Chris Goulding (15 points and 4 assists), Melbourne fell well short.
-Terrico White, who had faced criticism earlier in the season, was named Grand Final MVP after averaging 21.8 points, 4.5 rebounds, and 2.5 assists over the four-game series.
+In Game 4 (97-84), Perth clinched the title with another stellar performance from Cotton (28 points, 3 rebounds, 4 assists, 4 steals) and White (20 points, 8 rebounds).
+Steindl (7 points, 2 rebounds) also contributed valuable minutes off the bench.
+Despite strong performances from Ware (18 points, 5 rebounds, 4 assists) and Goulding (15 points, 4 assists), Melbourne fell short, handing Perth their championship win.
+White was named Grand Final MVP after averaging 21.8 points, 4.5 rebounds, and 2.5 assists over the four-game series.

 2019/20

-The Wildcats’ first move of the 2019 off-season was re-signing four-time championship-winning coach Trevor Gleeson (three-year deal) as well as five-time championship-winning duo Damian Martin and Jesse Wagstaff and import Terrico White.
-In total, six members of the championship-winning squad would return, with Wani Swaka Lo Buluk being elevated from development player to the full roster and replace the retiring Greg Hire.
-The team also added Dario Hunt and Majok Majok to replace exiting big men Tom Jervis and Angus Brandt (to Europe).
+Perth’s off-season began with a major move, re-signing four-time championship-winning coach Trevor Gleeson (three-year deal), along with five-time championship-winning duo Damian Martin and Jesse Wagstaff, and import Terrico White.
+Six members of the championship-winning squad returned, with Wani Swaka Lo Buluk elevated from development player to full-time roster to replace the retired Greg Hire.
+The team also added Dario Hunt and Majok Majok to replace big men Tom Jervis and Angus Brandt, both of whom moved to Europe.

 2020/21